Breast Augmentation Revision Colombia

 - Significant scar tissue, either externally or internally

 - Chest wall anatomy that is dramatically altered

 These factors can limit reconstructive options and require our plastic surgeons at Premium Care to employ customized corrective techniques to restore an attractive appearance.

-Implant revision surgery is a technically challenging procedure that, in most cases, requires greater surgical skill than the original breast augmentation.
+Breast augmentation revision Colombia is a technically challenging procedure that, in most cases, requires greater surgical skill than the original breast augmentation.
 Dr. Alex Campbell and Dr. Carolina Restrepo employ customized corrective techniques to restore an attractive appearance.